Love dart: Function

 Although the existence and use of love darts in snails has been known for at least several centuries, until recently the actual function of love darts was not properly understood.
 It was long assumed that the darts had some sort of "stimulating" function, and served to make copulation more likely.
 It was also suggested that darts might be a "gift" of calcium.
-These theories have proved to be incorrect; recent research has led to a new understanding of the function of love darts: manipulating the recipient's snail's sperm collection mechanism, thus increasing the chances of paternity for the sender.
-A close look into the behavior of Cornu aspersum shows that this is achieved not by the mechanical action of the dart as it penetrates the recipient's skin, but by the mucus that coats the dart: The mucus carries an allohormone that is transferred into the recipient’s hemolymph when the dart is inserted, which reconfigures the recipient's reproductive system: the bursa copulax (sperm digestion organ) becomes closed off, and the copulatory canal (leading to the sperm storage) is opened.
+These theories have proved to be incorrect.

+Recent research has led to a new understanding of the function of love darts: manipulating the recipient's snail's sperm collection mechanism, thus increasing the chances of paternity for the sender.
+A close look into the behavior of Cornu aspersum shows that this is achieved not by the mechanical action of the dart as it penetrates the recipient's skin, but by the mucus that coats the dart: The mucus carries an allohormone that is transferred into the recipient's hemolymph when the dart is inserted, which reconfigures the recipient's reproductive system: the bursa copulatrix (sperm digestion organ) becomes closed off, and the copulatory canal (leading to the sperm storage) is opened.
 This reconfiguration allows more sperm to access the sperm storage area and fertilize eggs, rather than being digested, ultimately increasing the sender's chances of paternity.

 Morphology of darts

 The love dart, also known as a "gypsobelum", is often made of calcium carbonate which is secreted by a specialized organ within the reproductive system of several families of air-breathing snails and slugs, mainly in terrestrial pulmonate gastropod mollusks within the clade Stylommatophora.

 Darts can range in size from about 30 mm long in the larger snail species, down to about 1 mm in the smallest snails that have darts.
 Typically most darts are less than 5 mm long, but they are substantial compared with the size of the animal.

 There is considerable variety in both the overall shape and the cross section of the love dart.
 The morphology (shape and form) of the dart is species-specific.
-For example, individual snails of the two rather similar helicid species Cepaea hortensis and Cepaea nemoralis can sometimes only be distinguished by examining the shape of the love dart and the vaginal mucus glands (which in the anatomical diagram are marked "MG" and are positioned off the structure marked "V".)
+For example, individual snails of the two rather similar helicid species Cepaea hortensis and Cepaea nemoralis can sometimes only be distinguished by examining the shape of the love dart and the vaginal mucous glands (which in the anatomical diagram are marked "MG" and are positioned off the structure marked "V".)